Back to Research

 ~34%

-Affordability is the single biggest door to unlock
+Affordability is the door

-In both Asia and Africa, "knowing it is affordable" is the top reason someone would book a consultation.
-Price — real or perceived — is the #1 structural barrier to getting people in front of a specialist.
+"Knowing it is affordable" is the top consultation trigger in both Asia and Africa.
+Price β€” real or perceived β€” is the primary structural barrier to getting people in front of a specialist.

 Africa

-In Africa, good skin is a moral statement
+Good skin is a moral statement

-Nearly half of African respondents say good skin represents "health and self-discipline."
-This is the strongest single signal in the entire study.
-For Africa, skin care is not cosmetic — it is a reflection of personal character.
-Communicate accordingly.
+Nearly half of African respondents link good skin to "health and self-discipline."
+For Africa, skin care is not cosmetic β€” it is a reflection of personal character.
+Nigeria takes this even further at 56.8%.

 Africa

-Africa needs a diagnostic signal, not a discount
+Africa needs a diagnosis, not a deal

-"A quick test showing I should go" is the second-biggest consultation unlock in Africa — significantly higher than in Asia.
+"A quick test showing I should go" is the second-biggest consultation unlock in Africa β€” significantly higher than Asia.
 The barrier is not price alone.
 It is not knowing whether the problem is serious enough.
-Give people a way to self-assess.

 Asia

-In Asia, "seeing that others like me have done it" is nearly three times more powerful as a consultation trigger than in Africa.
-Social proof — testimonials, community stories, visible peer behaviour — is a live conversion lever in this market.
+In Asia, "seeing that others like me have done it" is more than twice as powerful a consultation trigger as in Africa.
+Social proof is a live conversion lever here β€” not just affordability.

 Asia

-Asia carries a quiet hopelessness about skin
+Asia carries quiet hopelessness

-The feeling most dreaded in Asia is that skin "will never improve" — 14 points higher than Africa.
+The feeling most dreaded in Asia is that skin "will never improve" β€” 13.5pp higher than Africa.
 This is not embarrassment.
 It is exhaustion from trying and failing.
-The messaging opportunity is not "try this."
-It is "this time, it will actually work."
+Cambodia amplifies this: 33% say "relief from stress" is what good skin means.

 Africa

-Africa fears scars more than embarrassment
+Africa fears scars above all

 Both markets

-The Trailblazer and Explorer are your entry archetypes
+Trailblazer + Explorer = your entry

-Trailblazers dominate Africa (34%) and Explorers lead Asia (21.5%).
+Together, Trailblazer and Explorer make up 40.9% of completed profiles overall β€” 34.1% in Asia and 49.0% in Africa.
 Both archetypes act fast when given a clear signal.
-They are social, digitally engaged, and the most likely to convert — and to bring others with them.
-Start here.
+They are social, digitally engaged, and the most likely to convert β€” and bring others with them.

-The full data — with archetype breakdowns, age effects, and country-level signals — is in the sections that follow.
+The full data β€” with archetype breakdowns, country-level signals, and demographic effects β€” is in the sections that follow.

 Total respondents